tecartlab/ofxRSSDK/README.md

 drop the addons into the \<openframeworksfolder>/addons/ folder

 #### Visual Studio
-Examles require to be linked to the installed RealSense SDK.
-All the examples assume the SDK is installed under C:\Program Files(x86)\Intel RealSense SDK 2.0
+Examles have a realtive path to the RealSenseSDK 2.19.1 inside the ofxRSSDK/libs folder.

 if otherwise, change the following: